openfga/.github/CONTRIBUTING.md

 * As with any community interaction, you must follow the [Code of Conduct](./CODE_OF_CONDUCT.md).

 * All changes must have adequate test coverage.
-For instruction on writing and running the various test suites, see Testing your changes.
+For instructions on writing and running the various test suites, see the CONTRIBUTING guide in each individual repository.

 * All contributors should sign the [Contributor License Agreement](https://docs.linuxfoundation.org/lfx/easycla/v2-current/contributors).
 You'll get prompted to sign it the first time you submit a Pull Request.